Types of Taxes

 Personalty Property Taxes

 Personalty includes all assets that are not realty.
 Although ad valorem taxes on personalty are usually on tangible property, some states also tax intangible property, such as stocks, bonds and other securities.
 Personalty can be used for either personal reasons or for business, sometimes they are used for both, which the IRS classifies as listed property, which is subject to special tax rules.
 Examples include telephones, computers, and motor vehicles.
 Generally, ad valorem taxes on personalty are hard to enforce, since there is very little compliance among the population.
 However, if the personalty is used in business, there is usually greater compliance, because the business can deduct both the cost of the property and the property taxes from other taxes, such federal income taxes.
-Since businesses need to list the property on their tax forms in order to deduct costs, taxes, and depreciation, this notifies tax authorities about the property.
+Since businesses need to list the property on their tax forms to deduct costs, taxes, and depreciation, this notifies tax authorities about the property.

 Excise, Sales, Use, and Value-Added Taxes

 The major types of transaction taxes are excise taxes and sales taxes.
 The federal government does not assess a sales tax but does assess many excise taxes.
-However, most states do impose a sales tax as do many localities within the states.
+However, most states do impose a sales tax, as do many localities within the states.

 Excise taxes are assessed to pay for specific expenses, such as using the gasoline tax to pay for the expense of providing roads and bridges, or to discourage undesirable behavior, such as drinking and smoking, which are discouraged by assessing excise taxes on alcohol and tobacco.
 The items that are generally subject to excise taxes are taxed both by the state and federal government.

-A value-added tax (VAT) is similar to a sales tax, in that a certain percentage is assessed on products or services.
+A value-added tax (VAT) is like a sales tax, in that a certain percentage is assessed on products or services.
 However, the value-added tax is assessed at each stage of development of a product or service and its distribution.
 Generally, the VAT is assessed on the price difference of the business inputs and the output.
 So if a furniture maker pays $100,000 for wood to produce its furniture, then sells the furniture for $300,000 to a retailer, then the furniture manufacturer must pay a VAT on the $200,000 difference between what it sold its output and what it paid for its input.
 Likewise if the retailer sells the furniture for $500,000, then the retailer must pay a VAT on the $200,000 difference between what it sold the furniture for and what it paid for it.

 Naturally, the businesses pass these taxes on to the consumer in the form of higher prices, although the tax burden will be shared by both businesses and their customers, depending on the tax incidence.
 Although no jurisdiction in the United States assesses a value-added tax presently, many European countries do.
 Like regressive sales taxes, the VAT imposes a heavier burden on poor people.
 Tax authorities like the VAT, not only because it is easily enforceable, but also because it is not readily apparent to the people how much tax they are paying.